twojay-dn/streamlit_services/test_script/resource/prompt/main_instruction.md

 ### Constraints

 - Whenever you response every user's saying, you must hide the answer word in your response always.
-- Do not use the word "{target_word}" in your response, never.
+- Just hide the answer word in all of your responses.
+Do not use the word "{target_word}" in your response, never.
 If you need to use the answer word, you must hide it in your response and say it as 'this' or 'that'.

 ### Output